ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

  - No need for explicit transactions.
 Single query auto-commit transactions are OK.
  - No DB level locking, thus no deadlocks.
 Works also with databases without deadlock detection (older MySQL).
- - Job executed exactly once (as opposed to pessimistic default DB locking)
+ - Job executed exactly once (as opposed to original pessimistic default DB locking)
  - High throughput.
- - Tested with MySQL, PostgreSQL, Sqlite.
+ - Works with MySQL, PostgreSQL and Sqlite.

 Cons:
  - Job ordering can be slightly shifted with multiple workers (reordering 0-70 in 10 000 jobs)

 ## Conclusion

-- Pessimistic approach as implemented now can execute some jobs multiple times due to deadlock and delete fail.
+- Pessimistic approach as implemented now in Laravel can execute some jobs multiple times due to the deadlock and job delete fail.
 - Pessimistic approach is usable with a little tweak on a number of attempts for delete query.
 - Pessimistic approach is usable only with databases supporting immediate deadlock detection.
 - If database does not support the deadlock detection either a) use different queue backend b) remove queue index c) use only one worker, d) use optimistic locking